gardener/gardener-extension-provider-equinix-metal/docs/usage-as-end-user.md

 ```

 The `.reservationIDs[]` list contains the list of IDs of the reserved devices.
-The `.reservedDevicesOnly` field indicates whether only reserved devices should be used (based on the list of reservation IDs)
-when new machines are created.
+The `.reservedDevicesOnly` field indicates whether only reserved devices from the provided list of reservation IDs should be used when new machines are created.
-If it's set to `false` and the list of reservation IDs is exhausted then the next available device (unreserved) will be
-used.
+It always will attempt to create a device from one of the reservation IDs.
+If none is available, the behaviour depends on the setting:

+* `true`: return an error
+* `false`: request a regular on-demand device

+The default value is `false`.

 ## Example `Shoot` manifest